CHS-Intro-To-Coding/Fall2018/README.md

 * have the cat jump to the center of the screen when you press the spacebar.
 * have the cat walk diagonally across the screen when you press the 'd' key.
   * notice that the cat's position is diplayed below the window on the right
-  * the center of the screen is x=0, and y=0
+  * the center of the screen is x=0, and y=0.
-  * up is +180, down is -180, left if -240 and right is +240
+  * up is +180, down is -180, left if -240 and right is +240.
 6. Tutorials
-* Complete the "Getting Started with Scratch" tutorial
+* Complete the "Getting Started with Scratch" tutorial.
 * Complete the "Create a Story" tutorial.
 Illustrate a story or poem from your English or Theology classes.
 * Create the "Pong" game.
 7. Create a maze
-* on a background draw a few walls all of one color
+* on a background draw a few walls all of one color.
-* pick an avatar that will fit within your walls
+* pick an avatar that will fit within your walls.
-* program some keys to move the avatar in all directions
+* program some keys to move the avatar in all directions.
-* decide what happens when the avatar hits a wall
+* decide what happens when the avatar hits a wall.
 8. Embellish the maze
-* make the walls more challenging
+* make the walls more challenging.
-* collect items along the way as you solve the maze
+* collect items along the way as you solve the maze.
-* avoid moving objects as you solve the maze
+* avoid moving objects as you solve the maze.
-* add lives, points, or record the time for each maze solved
+* add lives, points, or record the time for each maze solved.
+9. Create your own game
+* original background
+* original avatar
+* responds to user input.
+* records a score
+* records a time
+* has two levels
+* each level has a defined goal
 ## Python
 * textbook : [Think Python](http://greenteapress.com/wp/think-python-2e/ "free pdf")
+* create an educational account at [pythonanywhere](https://www.pythonanywhere.com)
+* start a bash console
+  * type python in the console
+  * type 3 * 8 after the three ">>>" symbol
+  * use a variable: type x = 7
+  * type x * 3

 * follow along, one chapter after another